multi-coop/multi-site-app/README.md

 ## Who did that ?

+( ...
+Aren't you a bit of a curious fellow ? ... )

 This open source tool was developped by the cooperative **[multi](https://multi.coop)** (and our website is based on this solution).

 ---